 The ADIP units are modulated by inverting some of the 8 wobble cycles:

-- PW is a positive wobble, which starts moving towards the inside of the disk. - NW is a negative wobble, which starts moving towards the outside of the disk. - all monotone wobbles are PWs.
+- PW is a positive wobble, which shall start moving towards the inside of the disk. - NW is a negative wobble, which shall start moving towards the outside of the disk. - all monotone wobbles shall be PWs.